karlkfi/kpt-config-sync/docs/git_overview.md

 By modeling the hierarchy like this, we enable the Shipping App Backend team to manage three different namespaces while only have to maintain one authorization policy for team members.
-Each of their namespaces is isolated by environment, allowing identically-named objects in the three envionments' instantiations of the backend stack, as well as providing tighter security, e.g. allowing one namespace to have additional authorized users but not the others, and allocating private quota to each namespace.
+Each of their namespaces is isolated by environment, allowing identically-named objects in the three environments' instantiations of the backend stack, as well as providing tighter security, e.g. allowing one namespace to have additional authorized users but not the others, and allocating private quota to each namespace.